jnozzi/cocoadev.com/SiteContent/General/DragAndDropIntoNSTextField.markdown

 I'm writing a GUI wrapper for a tool I wrote to download code to an EZ-USB development board.
 Its nearly finished, but I have hit a stumbling block.

-I want to be able to drag a file from the Finder into an [[NSTextField]].
-After dragging, the filepath is written into the [[NSTextField]].
-This all works fine, but when the [[NSTextField]] in question has the focus, only the focus ring acts as the dragging area, ie. I can't drag the file onto the [[NSTextField]] itself, only the focus ring.
+I want to be able to drag a file from the Finder into an General/NSTextField.
+After dragging, the filepath is written into the General/NSTextField.
+This all works fine, but when the General/NSTextField in question has the focus, only the focus ring acts as the dragging area, ie. I can't drag the file onto the General/NSTextField itself, only the focus ring.

-When the [[NSTextField]] doesn't have the focus, it all works fine.
+When the General/NSTextField doesn't have the focus, it all works fine.
 It may be really simple, but I can't work out whats going on here.

-I subclassed [[NSTextField]] to add the dragging stuff, and I've included the code below.
+I subclassed General/NSTextField to add the dragging stuff, and I've included the code below.

 Can anyone give me an idea of how to fix this?